bloominstituteoftechnology/Adaptive-Audio-Layout/README.md

 Demonstrate your understanding of today's concepts by answering the following free-form questions.
 Submit them as a text file along with your project.

-* What is auto layout and why do iOS developers use it?
+•    What is auto layout and why do iOS developers use it?
+Answer:    It is a technology that allows us to make dynamically adaptable views for multiple devices, screens sizes, orientations and geometries.
-* What is a constraint?
+•    What is a constraint?
 Are compression resistance and content hugging constraints?
+Answer:     Is a linear equation stating the relationship between two or more view objects.
-* What role does priority play?
+•    What role does priority play?
 When do you adjust priority?
+Answer:     Priority lets us set up hierarchy so the view knows what the maximum and minimum requirements we are setting for objects in our views.
-* When should you use stack views?
+•    When should you use stack views?
 What advantages do stack views offer?
+Answer:     Almost always.
+They allow us to make easy relationships between two or more objects and are very useful lining up multiple items.
-* How does text autoshrink work and what are its advantages and disadvantages?
+•    How does text autoshrink work and what are its advantages and disadvantages?
+Answer:     It allows us to set a minimum size text so text can be shrunken before it is truncated using an ellipsis.

 ## Project Setup